VETERINARY HOSPICE CARE

 We further believe that although veterinary hospice cannot change the outcome for a dying or terminally ill pet, it can improve the quality of the time it spends with its caregiver, allowing both to do special things together.
 Ultimately, it allows the family to take its leave of the pet by coming together for its final journey, by accomplishing good grieving, and by allowing healing and renewal.
 In this manner, the “circle of caring” can continue with other loyal friends the family may eventually wish to bring into their lives while still preserving precious memories of their last pet.
 Veterinary hospice care becomes appropriate and timely when a pet has been clinically diagnosed with a life-limiting illness and aggressive treatment has failed or the pet parent believes that further treatment will not improve its enjoyment of life.
 In essence, once the caregiver acknowledges that the disease has indeed “won,” the pet can become a candidate for home hospice care, under the sustained and loving attention of the caregiver’s family and the professional supervision and guidance of the hospice veterinarian and his/her staff.

 The Nikki Hospice Foundation for Pets is proud to announce that at the end of 2000, several veterinarians who serve on our advisory board were asked to create generic guidelines for veterinary hospice care with a view to begin establishing standards and pharmacological protocols for end-of-life systems.
 The guidelines were presented to the Executive Board of the American Veterinary Medical Association (AVMA) in 2001, and were formally approved by the AVMA’s Executive Board in April of that year.
 They were officially made available to AVMA members on June 1, 2001, when they were published in the Journal of the American Veterinary Medical Association (JAVMA), and in March, 2003, were posted to the AVMA web site, where initially they could only be viewed by members.
-In March 2007, however, the guidelines were made accessible to everyone in PDF format.
-In order to download the guidelines, you will need to have Adobe Acrobat Reader installed on your computer.
-If you do not have it installed, please click on the yellow button below, and you will be able to download the program for free from the Adobe web site.
+In March 2007, however, the guidelines were made accessible to the public in PDF format.
+The latest 2011 revision of the guidelines will be posted on this page very soon.

 The NHFP wishes to make it clear that these guidelines, in conjunction with our philosophy, will henceforth form the basis for how our organization interprets the concept of veterinary hospice care and how we feel it should be practiced, so that the best interests of both the pet and the client are always foremost.
-All of our animal health care practitioners are asked to adhere to these guidelines when they join The NHFP.
-We would like to urge the public to also read our original “Guidelines for Veterinary Hospice Care” (posted on this site) which are in greater detail and can provide both the public and the veterinary community with initial guidance in hospicing a terminally ill pet.
+All of our animal health care practitioners are asked to adhere to these guidelines when they join The NHFP, which can provide both the public and the veterinary community with initial guidance in hospicing a terminally ill pet.
 The NHFP is indebted to Eric Clough, VMD, and to Jane Clough, RN, who laid most of the groundwork for these guidelines and whose outline, “Completing the Circle of Care: Hospice for Pets” is still widely used by veterinarians.
-The outline can be requested directly from The NHFP by email, at email@example.com.
+The outline can be requested directly from The NHFP by email, at firstname.lastname@example.org.

 Veterinary medicine is a field that is constantly undergoing new and exciting changes, very much like human medicine, and it can often benefit from concepts and modalities which have been shown to have great validity for both human and non-human animals.
 Such is the case with veterinary hospice care, a term indicating the provision of end-of-life services to terminally ill or dying companion animals, thereby allowing clients to spend more quality time with them during a period which may either precede a euthanasia decision or take its place.
 These guidelines reflect the new and emerging status of veterinary hospice care as it is envisioned by The NHFP within the parameters of veterinary medicine in order to provide a more comprehensive and compassionate approach to dealing with the impending death of non-human animals.